Defender for Endpoint and the Endpoint Security baseline

 | Defender for Servers Plan 1 (Defender for Cloud) | Azure Defender for Cloud workload-protection plan, P1 tier | Any tenant with an Azure subscription; non-Azure servers require Azure Arc | ≈$5/server/mo, hourly billed | MDE EDR + AV; Defender for Cloud server inventory and alerts | Defender for Servers overview; Pricing — Defender for Cloud; GCC High plan name: Microsoft Defender for servers - Government |

-| Defender for Servers Plan 2 (Defender for Cloud) | Same as P1 plus infrastructure-security features | Same as P1 | ≈$15/server/mo, hourly billed | All P1 features plus Microsoft Defender Vulnerability Management, File Integrity Monitoring, Adaptive Application Controls, Regulatory Compliance dashboard | Plan selection — Defender for Servers; Pricing — Defender for Cloud |
+| Defender for Servers Plan 2 (Defender for Cloud) | Same as Plan 1 plus infrastructure-security features | Same as Plan 1 | ≈$15/server/mo, hourly billed | All P1 features plus Microsoft Defender Vulnerability Management, File Integrity Monitoring, Adaptive Application Controls, Regulatory Compliance dashboard | Plan selection — Defender for Servers; Pricing — Defender for Cloud |

-| Defender for Business Servers (SMB commercial special case) | SMB-tier add-on for Defender for Business or Microsoft 365 Business Premium | M365 Business Premium / Defender for Business customers only (≤300 employees); commercial only — not available in GCC High; max 60 servers per tenant | ≈$3/server/mo annual | MDE EDR + AV; native to the Defender for Business management surface | How to get Defender for Business Servers; Defender for Business FAQ — does Defender for Business support servers? |
+| Defender for Business Servers (SMB commercial special case) | SMB-tier add-on for Defender for Business or Microsoft 365 Business Premium | M365 Business Premium / Defender for Business customers only (≤300 employees); commercial only (not available in GCC High); max 60 servers per tenant | ≈$3/server/mo annual | MDE EDR + AV; native to the Defender for Business management surface | How to get Defender for Business Servers; Defender for Business FAQ — does Defender for Business support servers? |

-GCC High customers see Defender for Business Servers grayed out — that SKU is commercial-only.
+GCC High customers see Defender for Business Servers grayed out: that SKU is commercial-only.
 The choice in GCC High is between the standalone MDE for Server SKU and Defender for Servers P1/P2 in Defender for Cloud.
 See Microsoft Defender for Endpoint for US Government customers for the full GCC / GCC High / DoD server-licensing matrix.

 Recommendation matrix